ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/corrplot.png)

 ## 3.6 COMPARING / CONTRASTING SPECIES
-From my initial research into the dataset, I learned that Iris-setosa is easy to distinguish from the the other two species, while the Versicolor and Virginica are very similar.
+As I mentioned earlier, from my initial research into the dataset, I learned that Iris-setosa is easy to distinguish from the the other two species, while the Versicolor and Virginica are very similar.
 To illustrate this, I generated a bar chart showing average values for each Attibute grouped by Species.
-I also generate a Seaborn [Swarmplot](https://seaborn.pydata.org/generated/seaborn.swarmplot.html) to show difference between each Species for each Attribute.
+I also generate a Seaborn [Swarmplot](https://seaborn.pydata.org/generated/seaborn.swarmplot.html) to show the difference between each Species when looking at each Attribute.

 ### 3.6.1 AVERAGES COMPARISON
-To create the Average barchart, I first restructured the master "irisdf" dataframe into a format that suited the graph I wanted to generate (Column 1 = Species, Column 2 = Attributes, Column 3 = Average per Attribute per Species).
+To create an Averages barchart, I first restructured the master "irisdf" dataframe into a format that suited the graph I wanted to generate (Column 1 = Species, Column 2 = Attributes, Column 3 = Average per Attribute per Species).
 I first played around with data in Excel and generated the graph there to help me visualise what I needed to do.
 When I began researching how to pivot and perform a calculation on the data I saw references to the Pandas "stack()" function.
-While I didn't generally find official Pandas documentation very helpful in this project, it's page on [Reshaping and Pivot Tables](https://pandas.pydata.org/pandas-docs/stable/reshaping.html) was pretty clear and understable.
-To allow for using the "stack" function I had to go back to the "Importing & Strucuring" section of my code to add name to the "Attribute" row of the dataframe so I could be converted into a column in the new "iris_stackdf" dataframe.
+While I didn't generally find the official Pandas documentation very helpful in this project, it's page on [Reshaping and Pivot Tables](https://pandas.pydata.org/pandas-docs/stable/reshaping.html) was pretty clear and understable.
+To allow for using the "stack" function I had to go back to the "Importing & Strucuring" section of my code to assign name to the "Attribute" row of the dataframe so it could be converted into a column in the new "iris_stackdf" dataframe.
 I also named the new column created from all the Attribute values "Measures".
-Finally, I converted this dataframe into another new dataframe tha summarised the "Measures" values into averages using the "grouby" function I had used to summarise by the count of rows earlier in my analysis.
+Finally, I converted this dataframe into another new dataframe that summarised the "Measures" values into averages using the "grouby" function.

-To show the chart the data seperated out by "Species" I used the Seaborn [Factorplot](https://seaborn.pydata.org/generated/seaborn.factorplot.html) with the graph "kind" set to "bar".
-I then set the "hue" colour scheme clearly show the difference between petal width, petal length, sepal width, and sepal length.
+To chart the data seperated out by "Species" I used a Seaborn [Factorplot](https://seaborn.pydata.org/generated/seaborn.factorplot.html) with the graph "kind" set to "bar".
+I then set the "hue" colour scheme to reference the "Attribute" values to clearly show the difference between petal width, petal length, sepal width, and sepal length.

 ````python
 # CREATING AVERAGES STACKED DATAFRAME